About Journal

 Policy for Dealing with Complaints

-Once a complaint is received, at first, an acknowledgment is sent to the complainant with the assurance that appropriate action will be taken on a complaint within three working days excluding the complaint receiving date.
-The investigation process is initiated by the journal handling team according to the directions of the Editor-In-Chief.
-After the investigation is over, a meeting is held with a complete report on the complaint.
-The decision has been made and the same is forwarded to the concerned scholar through his/her submitted email ID.
-We consider complaints as an opportunity to enhance our existing Manuscript Processing System.
-All the received complaints are dealt with in a polite and timely manner with certainty.
+Upon receipt of a complaint, an acknowledgment is first sent to the complainant, confirming that appropriate action will be taken within three working days, excluding the date of receipt.
+The investigation process is initiated by the journal’s handling team under the direction of the Editor-in-Chief.
+Upon completion of the investigation, a meeting is held to review a comprehensive report on the complaint.
+A decision is then made and communicated to the concerned author via the email address provided at the time of submission.
+Complaints are regarded as opportunities to improve the Manuscript Processing System.
+All complaints are addressed courteously, promptly, and with due diligence.

 Type of Publication (Processing Charges and Publication Charges)